The 39 Steps (2008 film): Plot

 In the morning, they escape to Harry's house, where Victoria unsuccessfully attempts to contact Captain Kell.
-Hannay, alone, meets with Sir George, who sits on the defence committee.
-Hannay reveals the contents of the notebook, leading to Sir George disclosing that a meeting of the National Committee of Defence is being held the next day at Stirling Castle to unveil new naval plans, matching part of the double code.
+Hannay, alone, meets with Sir George, who sits on the government's defence committee.
+Hannay reveals the contents of the notebook, leading to Sir George disclosing that a meeting of the committee is being held the next day at Stirling Castle to unveil new naval plans, matching part of the double code.
 Later, Hannay and Victoria kiss, and the next morning he sees her leaving with a man, whom he recalls seeing previously on the train and at the rally.
 With the notebook missing and finding out that Victoria disconnected the call she made to the Secret Service Bureau before it was connected, Hannay goes to Stirling Castle, believing Victoria to be a traitor.
-There, Victoria reveals she works for the Secret Service Bureau and he meets Kell (Alex Jennings) and Wakeham, the man Victoria left with earlier (Steven Elder), who reveal they used Hannay to distract the Germans and sent Victoria to keep an eye on him.
+There, Victoria reveals she works for the Secret Service Bureau and he meets Kell and Wakeham, the man Victoria left with earlier, who reveal they used Hannay to distract the Germans and sent Victoria to keep an eye on him.
 Hannay deduces that Sir George is the traitor, as he should have heard them when he was at Fisher's House, and, with his photographic memory, has escaped with the naval plans memorised.
 To identify his rendezvous point with the Germans, they crack the remaining code, referring to the room they were previously imprisoned in at Longkeep Castle, and discover "39 steps" written in the notebook by Scudder using invisible ink.
-At the Castle, Hannay and Victoria find 39 steps leading to a loch.
+At the castle, Hannay and Victoria find 39 steps leading to a loch.
 A shoot-out ensues, and a German U-boat surfaces in the loch.
 Fisher, the Germans and Sir George fail to get to the U-boat before it submerges, and surrender.

 Together by the loch, Hannay and Victoria kiss before she is hit by a bullet fired by a surviving gunman, falls into the loch and disappears.
-The story concludes four months later, after the declaration of the First World War, when Hannay, in a British Army officer's uniform, is waiting to meet someone at St Pancras Station.
+The story concludes four months later, after the start of World War I, when Hannay, in an army officer's uniform, is waiting to meet someone at St Pancras railway station.
 Harry appears, saying that Victoria wanted to say goodbye, and Hannay sees her in the distance.
-In reply to Hannay's bewilderment, Harry tells him, "top secret, old man."
-Victoria disappears behind a luggage trolley and Harry tells Hannay she'll see him after the war.
+Harry tells him, "top secret, old man."
+Victoria disappears behind a luggage trolley and Harry tells Hannay that she will see him after the war.